This Is the #1 Predictor of a Healthy Gut Microbiome, According to a GI Doctor

 Once you start making an active effort to throw an extra handful berries, banana, and greens in your smoothie or put together a soup with a whole medley of vegetables, you’ll find that it’s a lot easier than you think to hit your target.
 It just requires a little effort upfront to stray beyond just your tried-and-true romaine lettuce, almonds, and brown rice.
 Stocking up on new varieties of produce, grains, legumes, and seeds is going to add tons of new and nuanced flavor to your meals, too—major plus.
 Exploring what’s in season at your local farmers market can also be a fun way to explore new ingredients you might not have put on your grocery list.

 Keep in mind that this is not meant to be restrictive in any regard.
 In fact, a well-balanced microbiome requires quite the opposite: It's all about more.
 Focus on adding new and different plants in to your diet, rather than taking anything out, to help your digestive system—and overall health—thrive.
-If you want to dive in even deeper, personalized nutrition companies like ZOE are leading the charge in terms of creating nutritional approaches based upon your unique microbiome.

 Bottom line?
 No matter how you choose to start improving the health of your gut microbiome, you’ll be thanking yourself for years to come.